Alejogb1/job-board/blog-data/why-cant-i-update-an-azure-container-image-in-an-existing-vnet.md

 id: "why-cant-i-update-an-azure-container-image-in-an-existing-vnet"
 ---

-Alright, let's talk about updating container images within an existing azure virtual network (vnet).
+, let's talk about updating container images within an existing azure virtual network (vnet).
 It's a situation I've certainly run into before, more than once in fact, and it highlights some of the fundamental networking and isolation concepts at play within azure.
-The short answer is, you're not typically *directly* updating the container image within a vnet, but rather deploying *new* containers using an updated image that are then connected to that vnet.
+The short answer is, you're not typically _directly_ updating the container image within a vnet, but rather deploying _new_ containers using an updated image that are then connected to that vnet.
 It's a subtle but critical difference.
 Let me elaborate.

 The core issue revolves around how containers in azure, specifically those orchestrated through services like azure container instances (aci) or azure kubernetes service (aks), are provisioned and managed.
-When you create a container instance or a pod in aks, you're specifying a *container image*.
+When you create a container instance or a pod in aks, you're specifying a _container image_.
 This image, typically stored in an azure container registry (acr) or a similar registry, is a static template for your application.
-It's not something you modify *in-place* once deployed within a vnet.
+It's not something you modify _in-place_ once deployed within a vnet.
 The vnet itself is the network infrastructure; it's the highway system, not the cars themselves.
 What's happening when you initiate an "update" is more akin to bringing new cars onto that highway system, which have been built off a newer blueprint.

 Let's dive into why this is the case, specifically addressing the constraints imposed by network isolation and immutable image concepts:

 Firstly, consider the security and stability aspects of immutability.
 A container image, once built and pushed to a registry, is intended to be an immutable artifact.
 Altering it "in place" within a vnet would introduce significant complexity, risk, and make deployments far less reliable.
 Think of it like a package; once it's sealed, you don't open it and change the contents while it's being delivered.
 That would violate the whole concept of repeatability and version control, cornerstones of modern software deployment practices.

 Secondly, vnets provide network isolation.
 When a container instance or an aks pod is connected to a vnet, it receives a private ip address from that vnet's address space.
 It's isolated from the public internet by default (unless you configure it otherwise).
 Directly modifying a container within that isolated environment, while technically potentially possible at a low level (with significant security and operational concerns), isn't the way the azure ecosystem is designed to operate.
-Azure focuses on a declarative, repeatable model, where you specify the *desired state* and the platform brings the environment in line with that state.
+Azure focuses on a declarative, repeatable model, where you specify the _desired state_ and the platform brings the environment in line with that state.
 This inherently favors creating new resources with your new configuration.

 Let me clarify with some practical examples of how this process is normally managed: